home-assistant/home-assistant.io/source/_posts/2015-09-10-different-ways-to-use-mqtt-with-home-assistant.markdown

   The Lottery sensor
 </p>

-With only a few lines of Python and a MQTT broker you can create your own "smartdevice" or send information to Home Assistant which you haven't think of.
+With only a few lines of Python and an MQTT broker you can create your own "smartdevice" or send information to Home Assistant which you haven't think of.
 Of course this is not limited to Python.
-If there is a MQTT library available, the device can be used with Home Assistant now.
+If there is an MQTT library available, the device can be used with Home Assistant now.

 ## {% linkable_title Arduino %}